MagnusThome/RejsaCAN-ESP32/Code Examples/RejsaCAN v6.x - ESP32-C6 - DUAL CAN self test/README.md

 - CAN1 acts like a car replying to OBD2 requests with dummy data

-You can test either CAN bus separately, CAN0 connected to a car or CAN1 connected to some external OBD2 device or connect the two buses together so CAN0 get its repleies from CAN1
+You can test either CAN bus separately, CAN0 connected to a car or CAN1 connected to some external OBD2 device or connect the two buses together so CAN0 get its replies from CAN1

 Don't forget to have the 120ohm termination resistors activated (they are activated/connected by default unless you cut the pcb traces)